 The Terms of Employment Individual Choices Model gives you some freedom to select your own terms and conditions.
-It essentially allows you to partially assemble your own terms and conditions package.

 The Individual Choices Model allows you to exchange particular terms and conditions for other terms and conditions.
 The terms and conditions themselves are seen in this context as sources and targets.
 You can make use of four sources: